Almac-Queen’s cancer expert to lead £4.4m collaboration

 An investment of £4.4m in a unique academic-business collaboration between pharmaceutical development company Almac and Queen’s University will help develop better tests for diagnosing and treating prostate, ovarian and breast cancer.

-The research initiative, based at the Center for Cancer Research and Cell Biology (CCRCB) at Queen’s, will be led by Professor Richard Kennedy, one of Almac’s experts in personalized medicine – which tailors specific treatment to each cancer patient.
+The research initiative, based at the Center for Cancer Research and Cell Biology (CCRCB) at Queen’s, will be led by Professor Richard Kennedy, one of Almac’s experts in personalised medicine – which tailors specific treatment to each cancer patient.

 Invest Northern Ireland and The McClay Foundation, the charitable trust established by the late Sir Allen McClay, are partnering to fund the lab facilities and staff costs.
 Invest NI has offered the Almac Group and QUB £1.5 million of support towards the collaboration, which includes part funding from the European Regional Development Fund (ERDF).